Pent-up aggression: Causes, effects, and 16 ways to manage

 1. Acknowledge and Identify Your Anger

 Acknowledging your anger is the first step.
-Recognize that this feeling is normal and that it’s OK.
+Please recognize that this feeling is normal and that it’s OK.

 2. Identify Triggers